-Think of it this way, if someone told you there was an industry that only marketed towards half of its consumers–what would you think?
-That it needs to be changed right?
+Think of it this way, if someone told you there was an industry that only marketed towards half of its consumers—what would you think?
+That there's a clear need for change, right?
 But how?
 Well, I’m glad you asked.

 How brands could pivot

 The way for brands to successfully pivot is a simple one.
 They should approach the way they market towards the female sports fan the same way they’d approach any other segment that had a split demographic.